How to Get an Apartment in New York Right Out of College

 Let that be a positive launching point for your adult finances, on which you can build.

-If you want to apply for an apartment and the landlord sees you have a poor credit score due to an error from a bank, they are probably not going to give you chance to correct it (it can take several weeks), so make sure it’s in good standing before you do apply.
+If you want to apply for an apartment and the landlord sees you have a poor credit score due to an error from a bank, they are probably not going to give you a chance to correct it (it can take several weeks), so make sure it's in good standing before you do apply.

 Rooms Vs. Apartments

-If you already have a group of friends moving to the city, it might be possible for you to go it in together, by combining your resources.
+If you already have a group of friends moving to the city, it might be possible for you to go it in together by combining your resources.

 Pros and Cons of Living with Friends

-It’s definitely a gamble either way.
+It's a gamble either way.

 Many people use sites like Facebook and Craigslist to track down potential roommates.